railken/lem/README.md

-# Laravel Manager
+# Laravel Model Manager

-Organize your project with a defined structure to handle Models in laravel: manipulate, validate, authorize, serialize, etc...
+A precise way to structure your model in sub parts and improve readability and maintainability of your code.

 ## Requirements

-PHP 7.0.0 or later.
+PHP 7.0.0 and later.

 ## Composer